nERD8932/Obsidian/Sessions/Session 1.md

 Simultaneously, Esther and Miri sneak past some guards (after Esther goes off on Miri for tailing her) and head inside after Esther picks the back door lock.

-Inside the find the dead bodies of [[Loras Runestrong]], [[../The City/Martin Candlewynd|Martin Candlewynd]] and [[../The City/Luciano|Luciano]].
+Inside the find the dead bodies of [Loras Runestrong](/Images/Loras%20Runestrong.jpg), [Martin Candlewynd](/The%20City/Martin%20Candlewynd.md) and [Luciano](/The%20City/Luciano.md).
 The dead bodies are inside a pool of black ooze.
 Edgar with a good investigation check claims that they died to necrotic damage, and that there was a fourth person here, who was likely the culprit.

 The group is distraught.
 Cedrick, Miri and Esther try to find a demonic artifact called "VN-ABYSSAL-B", a clay title written in Abyssal.
 They don't find it.